linux-surface/linux-surface/README.md

 * If you are getting stuck at boot when loading the ramdisk, you need to install the Processor Microcode Firmware for Intel CPUs (usually found under Additional Drivers in Software and Updates).
 * Do not install TLP!
 It can cause slowdowns, laggy performance, and occasional hangs!
 You have been warned.
+* For Surface (Pro) 3, you may need to add the boot command for either i915.enable_guc=0 or i915.enable_ipts=0 to boot.

 ### Support